 Head to downtown Lyons.
 Different sections of the North Saint Vrain are open to river access, others are not.
 Please review this PDF of access points.

 The upper most section is located at the Apple Valley road bridge on Highway 36, just west of downtown.
 Another place to enter the river is Meadow Park on Highway 7, also on the west side of town.
 On the eastern side of town you can enter across from Highway 66 by the Black Bear Hotel.

 Two hour parking on Main Street is available only to shop patrons, and is enforced.
 It’s best to park elsewhere.
 Life jackets are recommended when the river is flowing fast and required for children 12 and under.

-Address: Planet Bluegrass, Lyons
+Address: Planet Bluegrass, Lyons, CO